abonander/enum_ns/README.md

 A Rust compiler plugin that gives enum variants within a module the old namespacing behavior.

-Supplies the `#[promote_variants]` attribute that, when applied to a crate or module, will add `use Enum::{Variant1, Variant2, ..};` to the module.
+Supplies the `#[promote_variants]` attribute that, when applied to a crate or module, will add `use Enum::{Variant1, Variant2, ..};` to the module for each `enum` definition it contains.
 For forward-compatibility, does not use globs.

 Apply the `#[promote_variants(export)]` for the equivalent `pub use` of the above.